MrBunsy/3DPrintedClocks/Clocks.md

 ### Wall Clock 25
 Was originally an experiment to design a gear train which could run for a month.

-It was actually printed after clock 32/33, when I'd perfected the new round plates and stronger gears for spring clocks.
+It was actually printed after clocks 32/33, when I'd perfected the new round plates and stronger gears for spring clocks.

 32 day cord driven with seconds pendulum.